2018 Orange County Seasonal West Nile Virus Counts (Infections by Type) (as of 10/16/2018)

 What is West Nile Virus?

-A. West Nile virus (WNV) is a virus that is most commonly spread by the bite of an infected mosquito.
-It affects the central nervous system and can cause a potentially serious illness with varying symptoms as described below (What are the symptoms of West Nile Virus infection?).
+West Nile virus (WNV) is a virus that is most commonly spread by the bite of an infected mosquito.
+It affects the central nervous system and can cause a potentially serious illness with varying symptoms as described below.
 People who spend a lot of time outdoors are more likely to be bitten by an infected mosquito, and people older than 50 years of age are at increased risk for severe disease if bitten by an infected mosquito.
 In a very small number of cases, WNV was spread through blood transfusions, organ transplantations, from mother-to-baby (during pregnancy and through breastfeeding), and through work exposures (animal handling or laboratory).
 Animals can also be infected with WNV and certain birds in particular play an important part in the life cycle and spread of the virus although birds do not directly spread the infection to humans.
 There is no treatment except supportive care for WNV infection, although experimental therapies are currently being studied.
 Avoiding mosquito bites is the #1 way to prevent WNV infection.

 WNV was first seen in the United States in New York in August 1999 and has since spread south and westward, with WNV activity reported in all 48 states in the Continental United States.